DROW OF PORPHYRA FAQ

 Q: Is there a Drizzt? (sorry for this one but i found it funny...and please say no:P)

-A: There can be no apology for this question, since Drizzt is the most known drow of all time, a touchstone of the race he rejects and helped to popularize, and a point of controversy for gamers.
-The short answer is that I do not linger on individual drow characters in this book.
+A: There can be no apology for this question, since Drizzt is the most known drow of all time.
+The short answer is that I don't linger on individual drow characters.
 I want to give you what you need to make your own legendary dark elves, according to your own needs and tastes.

 The long answer is much more complicated.
 First, each tribe has a predominant alignment but also room for a range of others.
 The Karza are Chaotic Evil primarily, but also include many successful Neutral Evil and Chaotic Evil drow.
-It is very difficult to be Lawful in their midst, but Neutral drow are not completely out of the question.
+It's very difficult to be Lawful in their midst, but Neutral drow aren't out of the question.
 The Nalbrezu have an even greater range.
-And each tribe can produce Good drow naturally, of their own temperament and destiny.
-They won't last long amongst their own kind, but they will happen inevitably and will have to deal with their situation.
-Most will probably die.
-A few will be abandoned, traded, or will escape on their own.
+And each tribe can produce Good drow, with their own temperament and destiny.
+They might not last long among their own kind, but they'll exist.
 Some will hate and fear their tribe and will be hated and feared by other races.
 And some players really want the opportunity to play out such things.
-I believe that instead of being ridiculed, deeper experiences of the outcast should be the focus.
+Instead of being ridiculed, deeper experiences of the outcast should be the focus.
 I like to think that the drow of Porphyra offer fun new possibilities to that end.
-Last but not least is the fact that not all of the drow tribes are evil.
-Later chapters will reveal some very different faces of the drow experience.

 Q: Who does the artwork for the book?